 What React projects offer is freedom.
 As a library, it only provides the View in the MVC framework.
 The rest—how that front end button clicking effects the backend and how the information is manipulated beyond that—is up to you.
 Because of this, there is no clear preference on system model.

 React lets you get as creative as you want with the design of the system while still providing a solid and polished interface.
 However, this freedom can be as much of a bane as it is a boon.
 It allows for poorly designed systems as much as it does for efficient ones.
 And since there is no standard it’s more difficult to pass a project between different developers.

 An example of how they are different in this regard is data binding.
 Angular has two-way binding.
 This means if you press a toggle in the UI, the model is updated.
 And if the model is updated, the UI toggle changes as well.
 React only has one-way binding.
 If the model state is updated, so is the toggle, but not vice versa.
 If you want the toggle to change the model state you’ll have to do that yourself through callbacks or state management libraries.

 While it may seem like Angular’s method of binding is better, it’s only better at first glance.
 As a project grows bigger and bigger, handling binding like React does results in better data flow and a better data overview; which makes debugging a lot easier.
 Both ways of doing things can be useful, so it’s important to understand the scope and requirements of your project.

 Angular vs React: Learning and Typing

-To start, React will probably always be more work than Angular—Angular is almost functioning out of the box, whereas React is just a collection of code.
+To start, learning React will probably always be more work than Angular—Angular is almost functioning out of the box, whereas React is just a collection of code.
 React requires you to build or find the rest of the system that Angular already comes with.